Learning Transferable Spatiotemporal Representations from Natural Script Knowledge: Conclusion

-In this work, we for the first time leverage script knowledge that is naturally tied with the video to benefit cognition-level spatiotemporal representation learning.
-We introduce a novel pretext task named Turning to Video for Transcript Sorting (TVTS), which regularizes the video encoder to learn transferable video representations for temporal commonsense reasoning.
+In this work, we for the first time leverage script knowledge that is naturally tied to the video to facilitate spatiotemporal representation learning.
+We introduce a novel pretext task dubbed \emph{Turning to Video for Transcript Sorting} (TVTS), which regularizes the model to learn transferable video representations for spatial and temporal reasoning.
 Extensive evaluations on downstream video tasks show the great superiority of our method.

-Though helpful for long-term temporal understanding, we empirically observe the detriment of noisy ASR scripts to text encoder training as well as text-video alignment.
-Further studies are called for alleviating the noisy transcript problem.
-In future works, we would also like to evaluate the effectiveness of our method on other backbone architectures and scale-up datasets, and demonstrate the cognitive capabilities of our model in more applications.